808s & Heartbreak: Sales

 In its first week of sales, 808s & Heartbreak reached the number one spot on the US Billboard 200 with sales of 450,000 album-equivalent units, significantly underselling Graduation in spite of an extra day of sales amidst a holiday week.
 The following week, the album descended three places to number four on the chart and experienced a 69% sales decline, selling 142,000 units.
 In the last week of 2008, 808s & Heartbreak sold 165,100 album-equivalent units, jumping six places from the eleventh spot to number five on the Billboard 200.
 It was reported to have sold 1,023,000 units by the end of 2008, of which 183,000 came from digital sales.
 The album moved up again in the first week of 2009, selling 70,000 album-equivalent units and landing at number three.
 On January 27, 2009, 808s & Heartbreak was certified platinum by the Recording Industry Association of America (RIAA), serving as West's fourth album to ship one million copies in the United States.
 As of June 14, 2013, the album has sold 1.7 million copies in the US, according to Nielsen SoundScan; 1.63 million of these copies had apparently been sold by February 24, 2010.
-It was later certified triple platinum on November 23, 2020.
+It was later certified quadruple platinum on July 17, 2026.

 808s & Heartbreak attained a peak position of number four on the Canadian Albums Chart.
 On July 13, 2009, the album was certified platinum by Music Canada for selling 80,000 copies.
 808s & Heartbreak peaked at number 11 on the UK Albums Chart and lasted for 29 weeks on the chart.
 The album was certified platinum by the British Phonographic Industry (BPI) for shipments of 300,000 copies on April 14, 2017.
 808s & Heartbreak also reached number 11 on the Irish Albums Chart.
 In 2008, the album was certified platinum by the Irish Recorded Music Association (IRMA), indicating shipments of 15,000 copies.
 On the ARIA Albums Chart, 808s & Heartbreak peaked at number 12, standing as West's second lowest charting album in Australia.
 On December 31, 2008, the album was certified gold by the Australian Recording Industry Association (ARIA) for shipments of 35,000 copies.